matmas/spacecraft3d/input_icons/README.txt

-All US keyboard keys                                         No   No   Yes  Yes Option to show keys from the active keyboard layout          No   No   No   Yes Pixel art style icons                                        No   No   Yes  No Additional hard-coded WASD "move" action                     No   Yes  No   No
+All US keyboard keys                                         No   No   Yes  Yes Option to show keys from the active keyboard layout          No   No   No   Yes Pixel art style icons                                        No   No   Yes  No

 CI - Controller Icons 3.0.0
 GAI - Godot Action Icon 1.5